Keto French Toast

 • Sugar free chocolate chips

-• Sugar free maple syrup
+• Sugar free maple syrup (ChocZero maple vanilla is my go-to)

-• Powdered erythritol or other powdered sweetener
+• Powdered erythritol or allulose

 A slice of french toast on a plate with raspberries and blueberries scattered around.

-Feeding a crowd or need to meal prep?
+Feeding a crowd or meal prepping?

 About the Author